Registry Operators

 On 27 February 2019, the ICANN org issued a notification to gTLD registries and registrars of the requirement to implement an RDAP service by 26 August 2019, including a recommendation that implementation occur according to the February-2019 gTLD RDAP Profile.

-The RDAP standard is described in IETF RFCs 7480 - 7484, and 8056, available here.
+The RDAP standard is described in IETF STD 95, and 8056, available here.

-ICANN's RDAP conformance tool
+ICANN's RDAP Conformance Tool

 On February 2022, the ICANN organization published the RDAP conformance tool as a stand-alone, open source tool that can be used to verify if an RDAP server implementation is conformant with the RDAP standards developed by the IETF and optionally, the gTLD RDAP profile.